lbianch/D3PD_Converter/README.md

    1. Add in the correct object type as a new `private` data member (eg, `D3PD::Objects::Photon::Vector photons;`)
    2. Modify `D3PD::Event::Attach(TTree*)` to add a new branch for that data member (eg, `tree->Branch("photons", &photons);`)
    3. Add new `Get` and `Set` methods

-As far as compilation goes with a new module, there is only one further change.
-Since this project relies on being able to use ROOT's serialization abilities to store these containers in ROOT files, the ROOT dictionary must be updated.
-This is in `dict/headers.h` -- all one would need to do is include the new object header (eg, `#include "D3PD/objects/photon.h"`)
+3. Add the new class to the ROOT dictionary.
+To `dict/headers.h` one would need to include the new object's header (eg, `#include "D3PD/objects/photon.h"`)

 One last note about the header files in `D3PD/objects` is that there are no corresponding files in `src/` since no methods are defined on those classes.